RomeHein/ESPecial/README.md

 - Provides manual control over the pins thanks to the two buttons provided by the TTGO chip.

 ## Work in progress:
-- Web Interface
+- Web Interface: fix some issues, particulary on mqtt connection
+- Servo handler: Add the hability to control servo motors
+- Actions!
+This will allow you to set custom handlers to gpios activity.
+Like displaying a message on the screen, sending custom message to Telegram, turning on/off other pins etc.

 ## Wish list
 - Find a suitable async web server.
-At the moment, the rest api is syncronous, one call at a time 😓, I'll make a branch with the ESPAsyncWebServer library, but I'm a bit concerned about the heap memory issue they keep having since 2008...
+At the moment, the rest api is syncronous, one call at a time 😓, I'll make a branch with the ESPAsyncWebServer library, but I'm a bit concerned about the heap memory issue they keep having since 2018...
 - Makefile/bash script: It would be great to have all dependencies easily compiled to the project.
 - Auto update: from remote server (why not a .ini build on this repo?)